-$^{^9}$ The gettext type comments are used as flags.
+9 The gettext type comments are used as flags.

-10 The flags are extracted from the non-standard attibute weblate-flags for all XML based formats.
-Addition-maxwidth) as defined in the XLIFF standard, see Specifying translation flags.
+$^{^{10}}$ The flags are extracted from the non-standard attibute weblate-flags for all XML based formats.
+Additionally max-length: N is supported through the maxwidth attribute as defined in the XLIFF standard, see Specifying translation flags.

 7 XML comment placed before the <string> element, parsed as a developer comment.